-The principal in consultation with the SENCo oversees the professional development of all staff in Knockloughrim Primary School.
-It is essential that all staff keep up to date with SEN developments to provide effective teaching and support for pupils.
+The principal in consultation with the SENCo oversees the professional development of all staff in his/her school.
+It is essential that all staff are keep up to date with SEN developments to provide effective teaching and support for pupils.

-Following attendance at relevant internal or external education and training programmes, staff members are encouraged to disseminate the information provided to build the capacity of their colleagues.
-This is also saved on the school network in a Staff Development folder for future point of reference.
+Following attendance at relevant internal or external education and training programmes, staff members should be encouraged to disseminate the information provided to build the capacity of their colleagues.